3 Strain

 A simple example of normal strain is the deformation of a bar subjected to an axial load.
 Consider a bar of length L subjected to a tensile axial load P as shown in Figure 3.2.
 The load will create a normal stress in the rod and will also cause the rod to elongate by an amount ΔL.

-If the same load were applied to a longer rod of length 2L with the same cross-sectional area, the longer rod will elongate by an amount 2ΔL.
+If the same load were applied to a longer rod of length 2L with the same cross-sectional area, the longer rod would elongate by an amount 2ΔL.
 The deformation depends on the original length of the rod in this case, but the strain does not.
 Strain is a measure that normalizes the change in length by the original length.
-Normal strain is defined as:
+Normal strain is represented by the Greek letter epsilon (𝜀) and is defined as:

 \[ \boxed{\varepsilon=\frac{\Delta L}{L}} \tag{3.1}\]